piotrszostak/currency-calc/README.md

 - Python
 - HTML

-This app is using NBP API
+This application uses the API of the Polish National Bank